robalblas/constel_viewer/README.md

  Constellation viewer.
  ---------------------
+NOTE: This is older code.
+See newest code in https://github.com/werkgroep-kunstmanen!

  This is software to create a constellation viewer using:
    .
 STM32_F103 Blue Pill board
    .
 128x128 OLED display with SPI interface